petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     cd nginx-ingress
     ```

-3. Run the following command to create a new yaml file named `content-nginx`.
+3. Run the following command to add a new yaml file named `content-nginx`.

     ```
     code content-nginx.yaml